 - Conduct an annual review of all Title IX complaints brought to the University Title IX Coordinators.

-- Communicate with Campus Safety regarding the University’s obligations under Title IX and serve as a resource regarding Title IX matters.
+- Communicate with Campus Security regarding the University’s obligations under Title IX and serve as a resource regarding Title IX matters.

-- Develop a protocol with Campus Security regarding complaints of sexual misconduct filed with Campus Safety.
+- Develop a protocol with Campus Security regarding complaints of sexual misconduct filed with Campus Security.